-2.5.1.3 Round Indicator (EVENTRN)
+Round Indicator (EVENTRN)

 EVENTRN indicates the round in which the outpatient event was reported.
-Please note: Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 23.
-Likewise, Rounds 1, 2, and 3 are associated with data collected from Panel 24.
+Please note: Rounds 6 and 7 (partial) are associated with MEPS survey data collected from Panel 23.
+Likewise, Rounds 3 (partial), 4, and 5 (partial) are associated with MEPS survey data collected from Panel 24, and Rounds 1, 2, and 3 (partial) are associated with data collected from Panel 25.

-2.5.1.4 Panel Indicator (PANEL)
+Panel Indicator (PANEL)

 PANEL is a constructed variable used to specify the panel number for the person.
-PANEL will indicate either Panel 23 or Panel 24 for each person on the file.
-Panel 23 is the panel that started in 2017, and Panel 24 is the panel that started in 2019.
+PANEL will indicate either Panel 23, Panel 24, or Panel 25 for each person on the file.
+Panel 23 is the panel that started in 2018, Panel 24 is the panel that started in 2019, and Panel 25 is the panel that started in 2020.